9 Natural Home Remedies for Swollen Feet

 Swollen foot remedy: Magnesium

 A magnesium deficiency can contribute to swelling in the feet and it causes water retention.
 If you get the okay from your doctor, try taking a 200 to 400 mg magnesium supplement daily, unless you have a kidney or heart condition.
-You can also up your magnesium intake naturally by adding magnesium-rich foods to your diet, like dark leafy greens, nuts, and even dark chocolate!
+You can also up your magnesium intake naturally by adding magnesium-rich foods to your diet, like dark leafy greens, nuts, and even dark chocolate.
 Here are magnesium benefits that could save your life.

 Swollen foot remedy: Salt limits

 Reducing your salt intake can help decrease fluid retention.
 (These are signs you’re eating too much sodium.)
 Common high-salt culprits include pretzels, chips, fast foods, canned produce, and other pre-packaged items.
 Your doctor can give you advice on how much salt you should aim for.
+The American Heart Association recommends getting more no more than 2,300 mg of sodium per day to reduce blood pressure, although 1,500 mg a day is even more desirable.

 Swollen foot remedy: Massage